MrPowers/mrpowers-benchmarks/README.md

 q9        6.961994  14.476193         8.160958
 ```

+Change the argument to `1e8` and run the same commdands to generate larger datasets and run benchmarks on 100_000_000 rows of data!

 ## Benchmarking is hard

 It's difficult to build accurate benchmarks.
 Runtimes depends on the hardware, software versions, and data setup.